Phoebe (moon): Maps

-Formation
+Formation and evolution

-Phoebe formed in the Kuiper belt within three million years after the origin of the Solar System.
+Phoebe is usually assumed to have its origins in the outer Solar System, then becoming captured in orbit around Saturn later.
+It may have formed in the Kuiper belt within three million years after the origin of the Solar System.
 This was early enough that sufficient radioactive material was available to melt it into a sphere and stay warm enough to have liquid water for tens of millions of years.
+Despite its small size, Phoebe is thought to have attained a differentiated interior, before solidifying and being battered into its current, slightly non-equilibrium shape.
+However, it is asserted by some studies that Phoebe may have instead have an origin with C-type asteroids.